snelzing/Vidly2/README.md

 # Vidly2
-Based off of Mosh's ASP.NET course
+Sort of based off of Mosh's ASP.NET course